-and fills our lives on a continual basis.
+increasing since the 1950s.
+Every 15 years the quantity of plastic being produced has doubled.
+This is the fastest increase of any man-made material ever .
+We can see this increase in our daily lives, with plastic being used pretty much everywhere and for everything.
 Plastic can be found in so many places in our modern world: in our homes, in our automobiles, at our jobs, in our electronics, in our children’s toys, in our gardens… Plastic even surrounds most of our food!

 So, how is plastic recycled, anyway?